Eve Schooler: Education and career

 Schooler majored in computer science at Yale University, working there with Josh Fisher in the early 1980s and graduating in 1983.
 In 1988 she earned a master's degree at the University of California, Los Angeles, working there with Leonard Kleinrock on distributed debugging.
 She completed a Ph.D. at the California Institute of Technology in 2000, with the dissertation Why Multicast Protocols (Don’t) Scale: An Analysis of Multipoint Algorithms for Scalable Group Communication on multicast communication, supervised by K. Mani Chandy.

 Meanwhile, she had been working as a software engineer since 1983, and from 1988 to 1995 worked in the technical staff of the Information Sciences Institute of the University of Southern California.
 It was in this time that she developed Multimedia Conference Control, one of the multimedia systems that formed a key predecessor to the Session Initiation Protocol.
 After completing her doctoral studies at Caltech, she became a researcher at AT&T Labs Research from 2001 to 2003, and it is under this affiliation that the Session Initiation Protocol was published.

 After a year as a consultant, she moved to Intel in 2005.
 She also became the principal engineer at Intel in 2008.
 Her work there included developing multicast extensions for the RTP Control Protocol, published in 2010.
 Her position as director for Emerging IoT Networks began in 2018.

-As of 2023, she is a Royal Academy of Engineering Visting Professor of Sustainable Computing in the University of Oxford's Department of Engineering Science.
+As of 2023, she is a Royal Academy of Engineering Visiting Professor of Sustainable Computing in the University of Oxford's Department of Engineering Science.